will-quanstrom/doctor-lookup/README.md

 * _Open webpage in browser_
 * _Enter search_

-_Specifications
-User will search a medical condition and receive a list of specialists User will search a name and receive a list of doctors matching the name The list will include all doctor's first names, last names, address, phone number, website, and whether doctor is accepting new patients
-User will search resulting in 0 API matches and webpage will tell them there are no matches API query will not work and error will display _
 | Specifications                                                               | Input Example       | Output Example                                                                                          |
 |------------------------------------------------------------------------------|:--------------------|:--------------------------------------------------------------------------------------------------------|
 | Search medical condition, receive list of specialists                        | 'Sore throat'       | "Anderson, Sarah, 1212 Evergreen Lane, 206-444-4444, sarahanderson.com, currently taking new patients"  |